3860

 3860 is a collaborative mixtape by American rappers Quando Rondo and YoungBoy Never Broke Again.
 It was released through Atlantic Records and Never Broke Again on November 25, 2022.
 The mixtape features a sole guest appearance from Lul Timm.
 Four singles supported the mixtape: "Give Me a Sign", "Cream Soda", "Keep Me Dry", and "It's On".
 YoungBoy's in-house producer and engineer Jason "Cheese" Goldberg and Quando's engineer, Jacoby “CxbGoCrazy” Cherry mixed, mastered, and recorded every track on the mixtape.
 The album also features production from many prestigious producers such as 808Melo, Bankroll Got It, Dmac, Droc, Pooh Beatz, Synco, and Yakree.
-The mixtape marks Quando's first project of 2022 and YoungBoy's seventh project of 2022.
+The mixtape marks Quando's only project of 2022 and YoungBoy's seventh.

 Release and promotion

 On August 30, 2022, following the death of Quando's close friend Lul Pab after both Quando and Pab were victims of a drive-by shooting, Quando and YoungBoy released the mixtape's first single, "Give Me a Sign", in memory of Lul Pab and Big Dump, as seen on the single's cover art.
 On October 4, 2022, Rolling Stone conducted an interview with Quando Rondo; in the interview, Quando spoke about the behind the scenes and making of the mixtape.
 On October 26, 2022, the mixtape's second single, "Cream Soda", was released.
 The single only featured vocals from Quando Rondo.
 On November 17, 2022, the mixtape's third single, "Keep Me Dry", was released following its announcement and tracklist reveal on November 16, 2022.
 The mixtape's fourth and final single, "It's On", was released on November 21, 2022, just four days prior to the release of the project.